Horolskij/extreme-note-privacy/index.md

 - Only the recognized text is inserted into your note. **Audio is never stored by Extreme Note and never sent to the developer.**
 - Stop dictation by clicking the microphone button again, or stay silent for ~30 seconds (the browser auto-stops).

-### YouTube Transcript Import
+### Video Transcript Import
-The optional "Import YouTube transcript" button reads the captions track of the YouTube video you are currently watching.
-It does this entirely within your browser:
+The optional "Import transcript" button reads the captions/transcript of the video you are currently watching.
+Supported sources include YouTube, Vimeo, and sites that render a transcript panel (e.g. Coursera, Udemy).
+It works entirely within your browser:
-- Reads `ytInitialPlayerResponse` from the YouTube page (already loaded by YouTube itself when you opened the video)
+- Reads the caption data the video site has already loaded into the page (e.g. `ytInitialPlayerResponse` on YouTube, the player config on Vimeo, or the visible transcript panel on other sites)
-- Fetches the caption track from `youtube.com` (the request originates from the YouTube tab in your browser, not from any developer server)
+- Any caption fetch originates from the video site's own tab in your browser, not from any developer server
-- Inserts the transcript text and clickable timestamps into your active note
+- Inserts the transcript text (and clickable timestamps where available) into your active note

 No data is sent to the developer.
 The extension does not operate any backend server.
-The interaction is between you and YouTube.
+The interaction is between you and the video site.

+### On-device AI (Summarize, Flashcards, Quiz, Ask, Rewrite, Fix grammar)
+These optional features use Chrome's built-in AI APIs (Gemini Nano, Chrome 138+): the **Summarizer**, **Prompt** (`LanguageModel`), **Rewriter**, and **Proofreader** APIs.
+They all run **entirely on your device** — your note text never leaves your computer and is never sent to the developer.
+The first use downloads a model from Google to your device.
+- **Summarize** condenses the note.
+If you pick a non-English summary language, the result is translated with the on-device Translator below (MyMemory fallback on older Chrome).
+- **Flashcards / Quiz** generate study questions from the note; you can insert them or export a `.csv`.
+- **Ask this note** answers questions grounded only in the current note.
+- **Rewrite / Fix** (Simplify / Formal / Expand / Shorten / Fix grammar) processes the selected text and previews the result — in your chosen language or the original — so you can replace or insert it.
+For long notes, the text is first condensed locally (Summarizer) so it fits the on-device model — still entirely on your device.

 ### Translation
 Extreme Note tries Chrome's built-in **Translator API** first (available in Chrome 138 and newer).
 When this API is used, translation runs **entirely on your device** — the selected text never leaves your computer.
 The first use for a language pair downloads a translation model (~30-150 MB) from Google to your device.